nfordhk/100-days-of-code/log.md

 **Today's Progress**: Kicked off the JavaScript fundamentals and completed the numbers portion.

 **Thoughts**: Wow, it's been 10 days since I last logged into The Odin Project.
 I had a lot of personal items that sidetracked me, but I was very excited to log back in today.
 The arithmetic section overall was self-explanatory but there were a few interesting concepts.
 I’d be more eager to apply them in an upcoming assignment.

+### Day 38: September 16, Monday

+**Today's Progress**: Managed to complete JS fundamentals part one and get started on part two.

+**Thoughts**: A lot of this information is similar from my previous learnings with Python.
+I’d be more interested in applying this knowledge to an assignment.
+At times, I feel TOP has you go through too much information between assignments.
+However, I’m going to keep following and we’ll see!